-- As with most killed vaccines, significant levels of immunity cannot be expected until 2 weeks after the second dose of the primary vaccination course.
+- As with most killed vaccines, significant levels of immunity cannot be expected until two weeks after the second dose of the primary vaccination course.

 - As with all vaccines, occasional hypersensitivity reactions may occur.

-- KEEP AWAY FROM CHILDREN, UNINFORMED PERSONS AND ANIMALS.
+- KEEP OUT OF REACH FROM CHILDREN, UNINFORMED PERSONS AND ANIMALS.